 A registered person who intends to file his GSTR-3B quarterly should indicate his preference electronically, on the GST portal, from the 1st of the second month of the preceding quarter until the last day of the first month of the quarter for which such option is being exercised.

 Note: A registered person will not be eligible to opt for furnishing quarterly returns if the last return, which was due on the date of exercising such an option has not been furnished.
-For example: If the person is opting for quarterly GSTR-3B filing on 1st December 2020, he will need to furnish his GSTR-3B return for October 2020, which would have been the last return due on the date of exercising the quarterly filing option.
+For example: If the person is opting for quarterly GSTR-3B filing on 1st March 2025, they will need to furnish his GSTR-3B return for January 2025, which would have been the last return due on the date of exercising the quarterly filing option.

 From 1st January 2021, registered persons who have opted to file their GSTR-3B returns quarterly, are required to pay the taxes due monthly by depositing an amount in the electronic cash ledger that is equivalent to: